“If I can make a client feel comfortable and prepared – there is a sense of satisfaction on my part.”

 Supreme Court of Virginia

-U.S. District Court, Easter and Western Districts of Virginia
+U.S. District Court, Eastern and Western Districts of Virginia

 U.S. Court of Appeals, Fourth Circuit